vivaria/edisonrul.ing/docs/source/cards/a-man-with-wdjat.md

-# A MAN WITH WDJAT
+# A Man With Wdjat

 > ① When you Normal Summon this card, and during each of your Standby Phases, select 1 Set card on your opponent's side of the field.
 Pick it up and look at it, then return it to its original position.